 Through my experiences, I have learned that building connections and relationships in the school community are essential for student success, and every student has a different path to that success.
 I am so excited to be a part of the Chesapeake Career Center family!

-Karin Collier, Assistant Principal
+Thomas Smith, Assistant Principal

 I am honored to serve as the Assistant Principal for the Chesapeake Career Center (CCC).
-Supporting student success is my passion, and I am excited to help our students expand their vision for their future, explore high-demand career fields, and engage in quality work- based learning experiences.
+As a former Career and Technology Education teacher, I have a passion for working with students who seek high-demand career fields and engage in quality work- based learning experiences.
 It is my goal to promote current programs while expanding opportunities for students to gain valuable skills and experiences that will equip them for meaningful, prosperous careers.

 I am personally committed to lifelong learning.
 I earned my Masters degree in Educational Leadership and my undergraduate degree in Occupational and Technical students from Old Dominion University.
 My diverse professional career spans 17 years and includes teaching Small Engines, Power and Transportation Systems, Photography, and Computer Communications Technology.
 I also had the opportunity to work as a Computer Resource Specialist and as an Instructional Technology Specialist.
 My background in the trades provides me extensive knowledge on how to best support today’s students for tomorrow’s careers.